 At Shopify, there are several apps, and here you can see the interface of a bulk order app for Shopify-

 Here, we can see the interface of a bulk order app that allows customers to buy mats in bulk.
 Through this app, a B2B wholesaler can offer extra perks to B2B customers compared to the B2C one.
 For B2C, he can make different segments.
-Read here to know about different business model.
+Read here to learn about different business models.

 Not only a bulk order app, you can make different segments according to the business types of your customers.